ReactiveX/RxJava/README.md

 #### Error handling

 Dataflows can fail, at which point the error is emitted to the consumer(s).
-Sometimes though, multiple sources may fail at which point there is a choice wether or not wait for all of them to complete or fail.
+Sometimes though, multiple sources may fail at which point there is a choice whether or not wait for all of them to complete or fail.
 To indicate this opportunity, many operator names are suffixed with the `DelayError` words (while others feature a `delayError` or `delayErrors` boolean flag in one of their overloads):

 ```java
 Flowable<T> concat(Publisher<? extends Publisher<? extends T>> sources);